 We know that your schedule or list data might not fit neatly into our Builder templates at first.
-With concatenation, you can more quickly and effectively manipulate your data so Builder knows how to read it!
+With concatenation, you can more quickly and effectively manipulate your data so Builder knows how to read it.

 For example, you may have a spreadsheet of speakers where the First Name and the Last Name are in two separate cells.
 However, for Builder to read your imported template properly, we will need to put the speaker's full name in one cell.

 When you open the attachment at the bottom of this article, you will see a list of First Names and Last Names in columns A and B.

-In a Custom List template, however, the “Name” is just one cell!
+In a Custom List template, however, the “Name” is just one cell.
 We need to combine—or concatenate— the data in our spreadsheet so it will fit in Builder's template.

-1. Click on the cell C1 (to the right of “Last Name"), and type in “Full Name”.
+1. Click on the cell C1, to the right of “Last Name”, and type in “Full Name”.

-4. Now let's click on the cell A2.
+4. Now click on the cell A2.

 6. Then click on the cell B2.
-Your formula should read (=A2&B2).
+Your formula should read “=A2&B2”.

 You should see a Full Name in cell C2 that reads “AndrewKaufman”.

-5. Then type quotation marks, space, quotation marks: " " .
+2. Type quotation marks, space, quotation marks, ampersand: " "&.
 This tells your formula to include a space between the cells' data.
 Your formula should read: “=A2&" "&B2”.

-8. Hit "Enter" on your keyboard to apply this concatenation formula.
+4.Click Enter or Return on your keyboard to apply this concatenation formula.